-The Questions of Jesus draw us into Scripture, invite us into prayer, strengthen and deepen our faith, and help us to identify what we believe and why.
+The questions of Jesus recorded in the Bible draw us into His presence, invite us into prayer, strengthen and deepen our faith, and help us to identify what we believe and why.

 Like the rabbis of His time, Jesus taught by asking thought-provoking questions, frequently answering His followers’ questions with questions of His own.
 The New Testament records 307 questions asked by Jesus and 183 asked of Him, but only eight questions that He answered directly.

-What would our faith look like if we started to live into the questions of Jesus – if, instead of simply reading about the questions, we began to participate in them, began to personally answer them as if Jesus Himself was asking each of us those very same questions today?
+What would our faith look like if we started to live into the questions of Jesus – if, instead of simply reading about the questions, we began to participate in them and personally answer them as if Jesus Himself was asking each of us those very same questions today?

-Can you imagine walking down the hallway with Jesus or sitting across from Him at the dinner table or sharing a cup of morning coffee together?
+Can you imagine walking down the hallway with Jesus, sitting across from Him at the dinner table, or sharing a cup of morning coffee with Him?
 Imagine praying hand in hand with Jesus at the end of a hard day.
-Can you picture Him working beside you as you clean the house or weed the garden or drive to the office or watch your favorite show on TV?
+Can you picture Him working beside you as you clean the house, weed the garden, drive to the office, or watch your favorite show on TV?

 IMAGINE JESUS PERSONALLY ASKING YOU: